Go Away Little Girl: Mark Wynter version

-Mark Wynter's 1962 cover of the song on the Pye Records label also made the UK Singles Chart, reaching number 6 in Britain.
+Mark Wynter's 1962 cover of the song on the Pye Records label also made the UK Singles Chart, reaching number 6 in the United Kingdom.

 Donny Osmond version

 Donny Osmond's cover version of "Go Away Little Girl" reached number 1 on the Billboard Hot 100 chart on September 11, 1971.
 It remained in the top position for three weeks.
 Osmond's version also went to number 36 on the Australian Go-Set chart.
 It was certified Gold by the RIAA on October 13, 1971.
-Donny was 13 at the time the song was recorded.
+Osmond was 13 at the time the song was recorded.